dthoma6/deltaB/README.md

 This branch supports $\delta B$ analysis of SWMF, LFM, and OpenGGCM simulations.
-The SWMF and OpenGGCM code have been tested.
+The SWMF and OpenGGCM code has been tested.
 The LFM code is not fully developed or tested.

 # Install